-LONDON – Kenya’s Mary Keitany has set a new world record to win the women’s London Marathon.
+Kenya’s Mary Keitany sets new world record at London Marathon

 Keitany broke Paula Radcliffe's 12-year women's only marathon record to post two hours and 17 minutes.

 Keitany also set a new course record as she beat Radcliffe's previous women's only record of two hours 17 minutes and 42 seconds, set at the London Marathon in 2005.